sabari2018/PDL_2020-2021_GR5/README.md

 # Wikipedia Matrix (2018 - 2019)

-This project is held at the University of Rennes 1, ISTIC, in Master 1 (MIAGE).
 The goal of our project is to carry out a software project with open technologies and data.
 Many challenges lie ahead, requiring skills in project management, modeling, and programming.